Long-term Relationship Advice for People with HIV

 Build Trust

-Trust is a key component of any successful long-term relationship.
-When it comes to HIV, trust is especially important as it can be challenging for some people to fully understand the condition and its implications.
+Trust is a critical component of any successful long-term relationship.
+When it comes to HIV, trust is crucial as it can be challenging for some people to understand the condition and its implications thoroughly.
 Building trust may involve:

 • Educating your partner about HIV and what it means for your life.